 While terms and conditions will vary between funders, the core process for preparing a grant application and common issues for consideration are outlined in the sections below.

-Please note the Partner and Profesional Fees and the Proposal Develpment Policy do not currently meet web accessibility requirements.
+Please note the Partner and Professional Fees Guidance does not currently meet web accessibility requirements.
 Please email email@example.com for an accessible version.

-Funders will announce the application criteria for each scheme when the call for proposals is released, and Principal Investigators (PIs) should pay close attention to the call details, eligibility and assessment criteria, using it to construct their application.
-This should incorporate checks to ensure that partner institutions and co-investigators are eligible for the scheme.
+Funders will provide the application guidelines for each scheme when the call for proposals is released.
+Principal Investigators (PIs) should pay close attention to the call details, eligibility to apply and assessment criteria, using it to develop their application.
+If the proposed research will involve Co-Investigators and partner institutions, ensure they are also eligible for the scheme.

 Develop the Science Case

-Principal Investigators should note that the College prohibits research funded by tobacco companies or using classified research or materials.
-The proposed research should also meet Imperial’s ethical and moral standards outlined in the Ethics Code, as well as giving due consideration to the collection, use and storage of data in line with the General Data Protection Regulation (GDPR).
+Principal Investigators should note that the College prohibits research funded by the tobacco industry and the use of classified research or materials.
+There are other non-standard application processes with potential for complexity which should also be considered.
+The proposed research should meet the ethical standards of conduct and behaviour outlined in the College’s Ethics Code, as well as giving due consideration to the collection, use and storage of data in line with the General Data Protection Regulation (GDPR).

 Identify and Justify Resources